-If a private limited company in Singapore is no longer carrying on business and the owner decides to go through the strike off process, there are legal requirements to consider in order for the task to be successfully completed.
+If a private limited company in Singapore is no longer carrying on business and the business owner decides to end the business permanently, there are legal requirements to consider in order for the task to be successfully completed.

-The company must apply to and get approval from the Accounting and Corporate Regulatory Authority (ACRA), the government agency pertaining to all firms and organisations incorporated in Singapore.
+The company can engage company secretarial service apply to and get approval from the Accounting and Corporate Regulatory Authority (ACRA), the government agency pertaining to all firms and organisations incorporated in Singapore.

 If the private limited company satisfies all the criteria and conditions based on section 344 of the Singapore Companies Act, ACRA will approve its application for liquidation.